Signed in as:

 Irish Language Screenwriting

-Featuring: Siobhán Ní Ghadhra (Danú Media), Richie Conroy (Crá), Cóilín Ó Scolaí and contributing moderator Bláthnaid Altaf.
+Featuring: Siobhán Ní Ghadhra (Danú Media), Richie Conroy (Crá), Cóilín Ó Scolaí, Leah Egan and contributing moderator Bláthnaid Altaf.

 2.15pm - 3.30pm